gunn/ember-auto/README.md

  - `func.auto("prop.path")`
  - `func.property("prop.path").auto()`

+The values are injected into the function in the order that thier keys were supplied to the auto property.

 ## What about special keys?
 Computed properties in ember can reference special keys like `.@auto` and `.[]`.
 The last non-special segment is what's passed through: